rubengrd/Misc/README.md

 # Misc

-This folder contains different short scripts
+This folder contains different short scripts to help in geospatial analysis.

+Any help and suggestions are more than welcome :)